quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 } from '@timestamp-js/core'
 import { islamicCivilCalendar } from '@timestamp-js/calendar-islamic'

-// Keep this in sync with the QCalendar `weekdays` prop for the native view.
-// This Hijri example starts on Saturday.
-With dir="rtl",
-// Saturday renders on the right edge of the calendar. const hijriWeekdays = [6, 0, 1, 2, 3, 4, 5]
+// Use the same visible weekday order that the QCalendar view receives by default. const hijriWeekdays = getCalendarWeekdays(islamicCivilCalendar)

 function toHijri(timestamp: Timestamp) {
   // Bridge from the stored Gregorian date to the same absolute day in Hijri.